The B-52s 35th Anniversary Tour at Hard Rock Live

 The band celebrated its 34th anniversary in 2011 with a triumphant return to their hometown of Athens, GA.
 The concert was recorded and filmed for a CD and DVD release entitled The B-52s With the Wild Crowd!
 Live in Athens, GA.

-As they take their party-music revolution into the 21st century, the B-52s show no signs of slowing down serving up their own unique blend of music and showmanship to millions of fans around the world.If you love Soul Of Miami, please consider leaving a testimonial.
+As they take their party-music revolution into the 21st century, the B-52s show no signs of slowing down serving up their own unique blend of music and showmanship to millions of fans around the world.Thank you for using Soul Of Miami!